WeblateOrg/weblate/docs/admin/upgrade.rst

 Before upgrading, please check current :ref:`requirements` as they might have changed.

-To upgrade database structure, you should run following commands:
+To upgrade database structure, you should run:

 .. code-block:: sh